erSubhashThapa/100daysofcode/r1-log.md

 ### 3/27/19
 - ## **100Daysofcode Tweet Search Project**

    My app now works!
-It still needs to be designed better, and it needs some tweeks here and ther but it works for the most part.
+It still needs to be designed better, and it needs some tweeks here and there but it works for the most part.

    ![screenshot](log_imgs/tweet_3-27-19.gif)